A Stored Table contains query results that have been saved as a new data source. A Data Store is a collection of one or more Stored Tables.

 - Data Stores are only accessible from our internal servers, and are not external-facing

 - Upon disconnecting a Data Store, all tables and data are immediately deleted

 Currently, Data Stores only support up to one million rows of data.
 This is by design, as they’re intended to be summary/aggregate tables, which ideally don’t get too big.
 They’re a helpful tool that covers about 80% of use cases but is definitely not a full Extract, Transform, and Load (ETL) solution.
 If you need larger aggregate tables, you’re entering ETL territory and need to perform those actions on your database or warehouse.
 Keep reading to see our tips for doing this.

 Data Stores are similar to summary tables that Chartio makes a bit easier.
 You can do them on your own database as well, if you’re working with a lot of data, or just want to have more control.
 To do this, create VIEWS or persistent TABLES that simply store the results of your query.
 Each database deals with this in different ways and the documentation is widely available.

 If you need help automating the creation of these tables, and especially if you data coming from multiple sources, you may want to utilize one of the many great ETL tools available such as Xplenty.
 They work similarly to the Chartio’s Data Pipeline but are designed for much larger sets of data and have more granular control over the timing and failover events of your operations.

 Creating a Data Store is a two-part process:

 Create a Data Store

-From the top navigation, select Data Sources.
-Switch to the Data Stores tab, and click the +Add a Data Store button.
+From the top navigation bar, click Data to go to your org’s data sources page then switch to the Data Stores tab and click the +Add a Data Store button.